syncthing/syncthing/dev/device-ids.rst

 Connection Establishment
 ~~~~~~~~~~~~~~~~~~~~~~~~

-So now we know what device IDs are, here's how they are used in Syncthing.
+Now we know what device IDs are, here's how they are used in Syncthing.
 When
-you add a device ID to the syncthing configuration, Syncthing will attempt to
+you add a device ID to the configuration, Syncthing will attempt to
 connect to that device.
 The first thing we need to do is figure out the IP and
 port to connect to.
-There's three possibilities here;
+There are three possibilities here:

 -  The IP and port can be set statically in the configuration.
 The IP
-   can equally well be a hostname, so if you have a static IP or a
+   can equally well be a host name, so if you have a static IP or a
    dynamic DNS setup this might be a good option.

 -  Using local discovery, if enabled.
 Every Syncthing instance on a LAN